bighuang2019/Deauther_0.96-inch-OLED_RGB-LED/README.md

 |  <a href="https://t.me/caps_tv">Telegram Channel</a>
 <br>

+#Credits
+This code is Forked from <a href="https://github.com/spacehuhn">@spacehuhn</a> and modified for 0.96 OLED Support and RGB LED Integration.

+<a href="https://github.com/pranaovs/Deauther_0.96-inch-OLED_RGB-LED/blob/master/Bin%20Files/esp8266_deauther.ino.nodemcu.bin">Binary Files are also available here</a>

 ## What is New

-This code is Forked from @spacehuhn and modified for 0.96 OLED Support and RGB LED Integration.
-Binary Files are also available in this link https://github.com/pranaovs/Deauther_0.96-inch-OLED_RGB-LED/blob/master/Bin%20Files/esp8266_deauther.ino.nodemcu.bin

 Version 2.0:
 - Completly rewritten code base for better performance and later enhancements